TakIgg/TakIgg/README.md

-# 👋 Hello, I'm TakIgg
+# 👋 Hello, I'm Takuma Igarashi

 💻 Aspiring Data Analyst with a background in Python and SQL
 🔎 Interested in data analysis, automation, and business insights